Random ramblings about Mac, Python, TeX, programming, and more | | | |

 pip3 install pyside6

-To update your code for PySide6 is, in most cases, straight forward: just replace all references to the module PySide2 with PySide6.
+To update your code for PySide6 is, in most cases, straightforward: just replace all references to the module PySide2 with PySide6.
 See Porting Applications from PySide2 to PySide6 for details.
 PyQt6 is an alternative mapping the Qt bindings to Python, but I use PySide6 since it is officially adopted (and supported) by Qt.
 Some more information about their differences here: PyQt6 vs PySide6.

 Finally, I have updated the Matplotlib example from the 2019 post using PySide6: